damienmaier/vault-pki-lab/README.md

 It is not possible to revoke only one key shard.
 If a security officer leaves the company, the key shards must be replaced by new ones and distributed to the remaining security officers.
 This operation is called rekeying.

+#### 6.1.
+Why is it recommended to store the root certificate private key outside of Vault (we did not do this here)?

+The entire PKI infrastructure security depends on the confidentiality of the root certificate private key.
+If an attacker obtains the root certificate private key, he can generate and sign certificates that will be trusted by the users of the PKI.

+If the root certificate private key is compromised, a new root certificate must be created and distributed to all devices that use the PKI, which is a complicated and costly process.

+Even though there are mechanisms that protect the confidentiality of the data stored in Vault, there is always a risk that an attacker can get access to this data.
+Vault is a software exposed to the internet, and there could be a vulnerability that allows an attacker to extract data from it.

+The root certificate private key is rarely used, it is necessary only to sign intermediate certificates, which is probably done only once every few years.
+Therefore, the inconvenience of storing the root certificate private key outside of Vault is low.

+#### 6.2.
+Where would you typically store the root certificate private key?

+I would store it in an HSM.
+The HSM should be able to use the private key to sign intermediate certificates, but should never disclose the private key.

+The private key would itself be encrypted with an encryption key, such that the HSM needs to obtain the encryption key to use the private key.
+The encryption key would be split into several shards.

+The HSM and the encryption key shards would be distributed to different persons and stored in separated secured locations, such as safes.

+#### 6.3.
+How would you implement this?
+Generate the root certificate key pair :

+During a key ceremony, the root certificate key pair is generated inside an HSM.
+The public key is disclosed by the HSM.
+The private key is encrypted inside the HSM with an encryption key.
+This encryption key is split into shards and each shard is stored on a different smartcard.

+Use the private key to sign an intermediate certificate :

+A CSR for the intermediate certificate is generated with Vault.
+During a key ceremony, the HSM and the smartcards are connected together.
+The HSM uses the key shards stored on the smartcards to decrypt the root certificate private key.
+The HSM then signs the intermediate certificate according to the CSR.
+The signed intermediate certificate is stored in Vault.